ridvansalihkuzu/hyperview_eagleeyes/README.md

 * The starter pack notebook provided by the Challenge Organization Committee is given under folder [challenge_official_starter_pack](challenge_official_starter_pack/starter_pack.ipynb).
 * The final submission of the **Team Eagle Eyes** is given under folder [challenge_submission_eagleeyes](challenge_submission_eagleeyes).
-* The Vision Transformer (ViT-L/14) based soil parameter estimation experiments are given under folder [experimental_1](experimental_1).
+* The codes for Vision Transformer (ViT-L/14) based soil parameter estimation experiments are given under folder [experimental_1](experimental_1).
-* The Swin Transformer (Swin-T) and other DNN based soil parameter estimation experiments are given under folder [experimental_2](experimental_2).
+* The codes for Swin Transformer (Swin-T) and other DNN based soil parameter estimation experiments are given under folder [experimental_2](experimental_2).
-* The Random Forest and other classical machine learning based soil parameter estimation experiments are given under folder [experimental_3](experimental_3).
+* The codes for Random Forests and other classical machine learning based soil parameter estimation experiments are given under folder [experimental_3](experimental_3).
-* The PSE+LTAE based soil parameter estimation experiments are given under folder [experimental_4](experimental_4).
+* The codes for PSE+LTAE based soil parameter estimation experiments are given under folder [experimental_4](experimental_4).

 ## INSTALLATION AND RUNNING